szaumoor/ZS_ShadowdancerOverhaul/README.md

 - **Shadowstep**: You have one use of this immediately at level 1 and get another one at level 3 and every second level henceforth (20 uses at level 40 -- 25 at level 50 if there's no spell cap).
 This spell is cast instantly, cannot be interrupted and does not take up your action per round.
 It allows you to select two flavors when cast:
   - **Planeshift:** This ability is essentially vanilla **Shadowstep**.
 It offers several advantages, for a limited time for its duration, and 1-3 seconds after it:
     - You **move faster** as you level up, so you can maneuver for whatever purpose more effectively.
-    - You are able to **ignore effects that can be saved against briefly** (this is interpreted as dodging, which shadowdancers would be masters at).
+    - You are able to **ignore effects that can be saved against briefly** (this is interpreted as evasion, which shadowdancers would be masters at).
     - All attempts at casting spells will fail until the duration of this spell is over.
     - You become **invisible** immediately and **cannot have your invisibility detected**
     - +1 Luck